metroidret/m1disasm/readme.md

  * NES_NTSC - The NTSC version of the game released in North America.
 This is the most popular one.
 Port of the FDS version.
  * NES_PAL - The PAL version of the game released in Europe.
 Derived from the NTSC version.
  * NES_MZMUS - The version of the game included as part of Metroid Zero Mission's North American release.
 This version is used together with GBA-side hijacks and features to produce the "Original Metroid" sub-game.
 Derived from the NTSC version.
- * NES_MZMJP - The version of the game included as part of Metroid Zero Mission's Japanese release.
+ * NES_MZMJP - The version of the game included as part of Metroid Zero Mission's European release and then its Japanese release.
 Removes content that the GBA-side emulation doesn't use: all tile data and the reset vector.
 Derived from the MZMUS version.